YashRana738/AndroDroid/README.md

 # MountDroid

-**MountDroid** is a shell script for rooted Android devices that allows you to **mount ISO files** and expose them over USB as a virtual disk — enabling you to **boot your PC directly from an ISO stored on your phone**.
+**MountDroid** is a shell script for rooted Android devices that allows you to **mount ISO files** on newer android devices and expose them over USB as a virtual disk — enabling you to **boot your PC directly from an ISO stored on your phone**.
 No USB pendrive required!

 It uses the Linux USB Gadget framework to emulate a USB Mass Storage device, acting like a physical bootable drive.